Too Close for Comfort: The Ted Knight Show

 The Ted Knight Show title screen.
 Only used for first run episodes; reruns use the Too Close for Comfort title.

 In late 1985, several changes were made before production started for Season 6.
 The show's title was changed to The Ted Knight Show (not to be confused with the 1978 CBS show of the same name), and the premise and setting were altered.
 Henry retires from drawing Cosmic Cow and, along with Muriel and Andrew, moves to Marin County where he buys a share of a local newspaper and becomes its editor.
-Monroe joins the Rushes and takes a job with Henry's paper as a reporter.
+Monroe continues to appear and later takes a job with Henry's paper as a reporter.
 Pat Carroll played the role of Hope Stinson, who owns the majority share of the newspaper and serves as a foil for Henry.
-In addition, the Rushes hire a live-in nanny, played by Lisa Antille.
-The characters of Jackie, Sara and Muriel's mother Iris were not included in the retooled show.
+In addition, the Rushes hire a live-in domestic employee, played by Lisa Antille.
+The characters of Jackie and Sara do not appear.
+Muriel's mother Iris makes a guest appearance.

 First-run episodes of The Ted Knight Show were broadcast starting in April 1986.
 Twenty-two episodes were produced prior to the summer of 1986 and 12 had aired by mid-July.
 The revamped show was scheduled to resume production when Knight, who had been battling colon cancer since 1985, died on August 26, 1986.
-The ten remaining first-run episodes were broadcast from September 1986 to February 1987, and those episodes were added to the Too Close for Comfort syndicated rerun package with the original show's title.
+The ten remaining first-run episodes were broadcast between September 1986 and February 1987.
+This season's episodes were added to the Too Close for Comfort syndication package with the original show's title.
+The 22 episodes were shown with the original The Ted Knight Show banner in January 2026, when American classic television network Antenna TV began airing the retooled sixth season on the schedule separately from "Too Close for Comfort."